csvpath/csvpath/README.md

 - `[1+3-8]` means line 1 and lines 3 through eight

 # Matching
 The match part is also bracketed.
-A match part component is one of several types:
+Matches have space separated components that are ANDed together.
+A match component is one of several types:
 <table>
 <tr>
 <td>Type</td>